t2ance/BiDoRA/README.md

-# BiDoRA: Robust Learning of Weight Decomposed Low-Rank Adaptation via Bi-level Optimization
+# BiDoRA: BiDoRA: Bi-level Optimization based Weight Decomposed Low-Rank Adaptation

-This folder contains the implementation of BiDoRA ("BiDoRA: Robust Learning of Weight Decomposed Low-Rank Adaptation via Bi-level Optimization") fine-tuning RoBERTa model on GLUE benchmark.
+This folder contains the implementation of BiDoRA ("BiDoRA: BiDoRA: Bi-level Optimization based Weight Decomposed Low-Rank Adaptation") on fine-tuning the RoBERTa model on GLUE benchmark.

 ## Steps to reproduce our results

-Please refer to examples/NLU/README.md for setting up and run the training scripts.
+Please refer to examples/NLU/README.md for setting up and running the training scripts.

-(Note that the source code of transformer library BiDoRA uses is different from that in the main branch)
+(Note that the source code of the transformer library BiDoRA uses is different from that in the main branch)